pengtum/open-source-data-for-navigation/readme.md

 **This project aims to make a conprehensive survey for open source data for navigation at Europe.
 Normally, there are two kinds of data that are essential for navigation.

+Normally, data which can be used for navigation include [base map](# road-related map)

 Datasource:
 [European Data Portal](https://www.europeandataportal.eu/en)
 [EU OPen data portal](https://data.europa.eu/euodp/en/home)